Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 Why monthly compounding is the default for investing

-Monthly compounding is the convention for long-term financial planning because most people invest monthly (paycheck contributions to 401(k), automated IRA deposits, dollar-cost averaging into index funds) and most mortgages amortize monthly.
+Monthly compounding is the convention for long-term financial planning because most people invest monthly (paycheck contributions to 401(k), automated IRA deposits, DCA into index funds) and most mortgages amortize monthly.
 The standard formula A = P × (1 + r/12)12×t matches how real cash flows actually move in and out of accounts.

 The 30-year picture: $500/month with monthly compounding